-- Each team will be assigned a defined area in the competition. - The site size allocation (a minimum of 20 m2) will be determined by the organiser. - All equipment including cooker, canopy and trailer must be contained within this defined space. - The sharing of any space or cooker is not allowed. - It is the on-site responsibility of the contestants to ensure that the contest area is kept clean and policed, during and following the competition. - No use of any tobacco products while handling or cooking foods is permitted. - No pets are allowed in the cooking sites. - Equipment and knives should be used responsibly and safely. - All ingredients should be stored/chilled in the appropriate manner. - Sanitising of work area should be maintained at all times. - Waste is to be collected and deposited in designated areas. - Teams may provide their own music or musicians, providing it doesn't cause annoyance to the public or other teams.
+Each team will be assigned a defined area in the competition.

+The site size allocation (a minimum) of 120 bendetermined by the organiser.

+All equipment including cooker, canopy and trailer must be contained within this defined space.

+The sharing of any space or cooker is not allowed.

+It is the on-site responsibility of the contestants to ensure that the contest area is keep clean and policed, during and following the competition.

+No use of any tobacco products while handling or cooking foods is permitted.
+No pets are allowed in the cooking sites.

+Equipment and knives should be used responsibly and safely.

+All ingredients should be stored/chilled in the appropriate manner.
+Sanitising of work area should be maintained at all times.

+Waste is to be collected and deposited in designated areas.

+Teams may provide their own music or musicians, providing it doesn't cause annoy to the public or other teams.